 First of all, thank you very much for proposing your paper for the second Public Archaeology Twitter Conference!
 You took a leap of faith!
 This is an experiment, but, having been inspired by the World Seabird Twitter Conference, it makes sense to share and adapt (i.e. nick) some of their hints and tips from their experiences.

 You have been given a time slot in which to tweet your research based on your geographic location.
 Make sure your account is not private and your tweets are not protected, otherwise we will be unable to see them.

 Draft your tweets ahead of time in order to avoid issues during the event.

-- Your tweets should start with an introductory tweet (which includes your theme tag – see below).
+- Your tweets should start with an introductory tweet

 - Links and pictures are encouraged!